pldn/LDWizard-old/README.md

 ### 5.2 Safety Requirements

-The app is a clientside only app.
+The app is a client-side only app.
 This will limited the amount of safety requirements needed for the software application stack.

 ### 5.3 Security Requirements

 The product should protect any sensitive information from being uploaded/accessed outside of the product, when the user has not given explicit confirmation to do so.
-All the

 <!-- ### 5.4 Software Quality Attributes -->